papay0/Day2Day/README.md

 You should see the following, with today's date:
 ![](Images/Tuto_step7_2.png)

-You can now start writting your tasks following the same pattern as the picture on the top of this document!
+You can now start writting your tasks following the same pattern as the picture on the top of this document, ie using bulleted list.

-Enjoy!
+Enjoy! 🥳

 ## Motivation && Previous work